laboon/ebook/text/40_unit_testing.md

 notifyAll
 ```

 This is pretty cool, we can then do things like check to see if a method exists before calling it, or let the programmer know what methods exist.
 If you've ever used a language like Ruby, where you can quickly check what methods are available on an object, you can see how useful this can be.
-If you're new to a codebase, and you know that you want to do something related to quacking, but you're not sure if you want to call displayQuack(), or quackify(), or quackAlot(), or whatever, you can do a quick method listing and see that the method you are looking for is printQuack.
+If you're new to a codebase, and you know that you want to do something related to quacking, but you're not sure if you want to call `displayQuack()`, or `quackify()`, or `quackAlot()`, or whatever, you can do a quick method listing and see that the method you are looking for is `printQuack`.

-  You may have noticed that there are many more methods here than are listed in the ReflectionFun class.
-This is because the getMethods() method returns a list of _all_ methods callable on an object (that is, public methods).
-Since all objects in Java descend from the Object class, any of the public methods on the Object class will also appear here.
+You may have noticed that there are many more methods here than are listed in the `ReflectionFun` class.
+This is because the `getMethods()` method returns a list of _all_ methods callable on an object (that is, public methods).
+Since all objects in Java descend from the `Object` class, any of the public methods on the `Object` class will also appear here.

-   You'll also note that there are three different "wait" methods listed.
+You'll also note that there are three different `wait` methods listed.
 This is simply because Java considers methods with the same name but different argument lists as different methods.
 Reviewing the Java API, we can see that the following three methods exist:

 ```java
 public void wait();